Planck units

-In particle physics and physical cosmology, Planck units are a set of units of measurement defined exclusively in terms of four universal physical constants, in such a manner that these physical constants take on the numerical value of 1 when expressed in terms of these units.
-Originally proposed in 1899 by German physicist Max Planck, these units are a system of natural units because their definition is based on properties of nature, more specifically the properties of free space, rather than a choice of prototype object.
-They are relevant in research on unified theories such as quantum gravity.
+In particle physics and physical cosmology, Planck units are a system of units of measurement defined exclusively in terms of four universal physical constants: c, G, ħ, and kB (described further below).
+Expressing one of these physical constants in terms of Planck units yields a numerical value of 1.
+They are a system of natural units, defined using fundamental properties of nature (specifically, properties of free space) rather than properties of a chosen prototype object.
+Originally proposed in 1899 by German physicist Max Planck, they are relevant in research on unified theories such as quantum gravity.

 The term Planck scale refers to quantities of space, time, energy and other units that are similar in magnitude to corresponding Planck units.
 This region may be characterized by particle energies of around ×10^19 GeV or ×10^9 J, time intervals of around ×10^−43 s and lengths of around ×10^-35 m (approximately the energy-equivalent of the Planck mass, the Planck time and the Planck length, respectively).
 At the Planck scale, the predictions of the Standard Model, quantum field theory and general relativity are not expected to apply, and quantum effects of gravity are expected to dominate.
-The best-known example is represented by the conditions in the first 10−43 seconds of our universe after the Big Bang, approximately 13.8 billion years ago.
+One example is represented by the conditions in the first 10−43 seconds of our universe after the Big Bang, approximately 13.8 billion years ago.

 The four universal constants that, by definition, have a numeric value 1 when expressed in these units are: